chriskuschnar-coder/Helios/hedge-fund-platform/DOWNLOAD_INSTRUCTIONS.md

 # 📥 How to Download Your Hedge Fund Platform

-Since WebContainer doesn't have a visible download button, here's how to manually copy your project files:
+Since WebContainer doesn't have a visible download button, here are several methods to get your project files:

 ## Method 1: Copy-Paste Individual Files (Most Reliable)